LowLifeArcade/lowlifearcade/README.md

 # LowLifeArcade 🫡

-A humble engineer who tries to follow the [Rule of St Benedict](https://sqlite.org/codeofethics.html#the_rule).
+A lowly engineer who tries to follow the [Rule of St Benedict](https://sqlite.org/codeofethics.html#the_rule).

 ## Games